Leonard has 32 points, Spurs rout Grizzlies 111-82 in Game 1 (Apr 15, 2017) | FOX Sports

 Leonard has 32 points, Spurs rout Grizzlies 111-82 in Game 1 (Apr 15, 2017)

+SAN ANTONIO (AP) Playing the Memphis Grizzlies in the postseason keeps bringing out the best in the San Antonio Spurs.

-SAN ANTONIO (AP) Kawhi Leonard matched his postseason high with 32 points and the San Antonio Spurs rolled to a 111-82 victory over the Memphis Grizzlies on Saturday night in Game 1 of the first-round playoff series.
+Kawhi Leonard matched his postseason high with 32 points and San Antonio rolled to a 111-82 victory over Memphis on Saturday night in Game 1 of the first-round playoff series.

-LaMarcus Aldridge had 20 points, and Tony Parker added 18 to help San Antonio win its ninth straight over Memphis in the postseason.
+”That’s what star players do,” Spurs coach Gregg Popovich said about Leonard. ”It’s the playoffs, he stepped up.
+He made a lot of great plays for us.
+He’s a very determined individual.
+He’s just beginning to come into his own and realizing the effect he has on a game on both ends of the court.”

+Memphis was outscored by 34 points over the final three quarters in dropping its ninth straight postseason game to San Antonio.

+”It got ugly quick,” Memphis coach David Fizdale said. ”They just got after us, they really got after us.
+They upped their pressure.”

 Marc Gasol had 32 points, but only seven in the second half as the Grizzlies fell behind by as many as 36 points.
-Mike Conley was the only other Grizzlies player in double figures, finishing with 13.
+Memphis point guard Mike Conley finished with 13 points, but did not score after making a layup with 8:40 remaining in the second quarter.

+San Antonio guard Danny Green had only two points, but blocked four shots and had a steal while primarily defending Conley.

+”It wasn’t just me,” Green said. ”Patty (Mills) did a great job on him (and so did) Kawhi, Tony (Parker).
+We had different spurts on him, threw different looks at him.
+Try to wear him down a little bit.
+We have a lot of good defenders around here.”

 Memphis was without defensive lynchpin Tony Allen.
 He’s out indefinitely with a calf injury, and Leonard took advantage for his fourth career playoff game of 30-plus points.